runtimeverification/rv-ecu/README.md

 1. Hook up the USB-CANII tool to the CAN wires in the driver window controller in Grigore's minivan (see Mitchell wiring diagram)
-2. In the USB-CANII GUI tool select 'Save Real Time', start the car, and wait for a few minutes.
+2. In the USB-CANII GUI tool select 'Save Real Time', start the car, and wait for 30 to 60 seconds.
 Then turn the car off.
-Save this log as 'idle.txt'
+Save this log as 'idle.csv'
 3. Do the same as above, but instead of waiting, use the component whose traffic you want to reverse engineer.
 4. Use `FrameDecoder.py` with the `-c` option and pipe the output to `can-bridge/Project/src`.
 Open `main.c` in that directory and #include the text file you just generated at the bottom of the main function.
 5. Flash the board, hook it up to the CAN wires, and hit 'reset'

-Maybe the CANbus Triple we bought will make this easier, but for now, this is how we will create the demo.